paradimdata/project_chameleon/README.md

 - hyperspy (Further information can be found [here](https://hyperspy.org/hyperspy-doc/current/user_guide/install.html))
 - py4dstem (Further information can be found [here](https://github.com/py4dstem/py4DSTEM))
-- xylib (install directions can be found [here](https://github.com/wojdyr/xylib)) If further instructions are needed for the xylib install, reference the file ["xylib_Install_Instructions"](https://github.com/paradimdata/project_chameleon/blob/main/xylib%20Install%20Instructions.txt) for a second set of instructions of how to download xylib on a windows machine.
+- xylib (install directions can be found [here](https://github.com/wojdyr/xylib)) If further instructions are needed for the xylib install, reference the file ["xylib_Install_Instructions_Windows"](https://github.com/paradimdata/project_chameleon/blob/main/xylib%20Install%20Instructions.txt) for a second set of instructions of how to download xylib on a windows machine, or reference the file ["xylib_Install_Instructions_MacOS"](https://github.com/paradimdata/project_chameleon/blob/main/xylib_Install_Instructions_MacOS.txt) for a second set of instructions of how to download xylib on a MacOS machine.

 ## Package Install Instructions